 For further information please refer to our Shipping and Returns Policy

-- We strongly recommend that you use our preferred custodian Loomis International (originally Viamat) to store your bullion.
+- We strongly recommend that you use our preferred custodian Loomis International to store your gold, platinum and palladium bullion.
 Our custodian is an established, well regarded, international enterprise that has been operating for over 60 years.
 The service they provide is approved by both the London Bullion Market Association (LBMA) and the Financial Services Authority (FSA).

-- Clause 6 sets out the position with regard to insurance from when your bullion is purchased from the refiner, during its transportation and whilst it is stored by our custodian.
+- Clause 6 sets out the position with regard to insurance from when your bullion is purchased from the refiner, during its transportation and whilst it is stored by one of our custodians.

-- We offer secure storage for your gold at one of the two LMBA (London Bullion Market Association) approved storage facilities available in the United Kingdom.
-We store both bars and coins.
-Storage is calculated at 0.8% per annum of the gold fix price (calculated on a daily basis) based on the quantity of gold you have stored with us.
-To make storage available for smaller amounts, we simply ask a £50.00 fee plus VAT to cover the overheads charged by our provider for putting your gold in, or taking it out, of the facility.
-We also only pass on postage and insurance to you at cost.
+- We store both bars and coins.
+Storage at Loomis is calculated at 0.8% per annum of the fix price (calculated on a daily basis) based on the quantity of gold, platinum, palladium or rhodium you have stored with us.
+Discounts are available for larger holdings.
+To make storage available for smaller amounts, we simply ask a £50.00 fee plus VAT to cover the overheads charged by our provider for putting your gold in, or taking it out, of the facility, this is charge per event.
+We also only pass on withdrawal postage and insurance to you at cost.

-- We offer secure storage for silver in the Channel Islands due to the VAT advantages.
+- We provide secure storage for silver in the Channel Islands due to the VAT advantages for existing customers only.
 Storage for silver is calculated at 2% per annum of the silver value held, this percentage may be reduced for larger holdings.
 Storage fees are payable annually in advance and are based on the value of your silver at the start of the year.
 The silver is insured at the daily rate as described in clause 6.6.
 There is a minimum charge of £200 per annum for this service.
 For more information call us on 01769 618618.
 This service is currently closed to new customers, although existing account holders may add to their holdings.